e-Spirit/firstspirit-module-gradle-plugin/README.md

 ## module.xml

-If you supply a module.xml resource in your project (as a standard resource that gets embedded into the fsm archive), it will be filtered by the plugin.
-The plugin adds tags to the xml file that depend on the module project.
+The _module.xml_ holds meta information about the FirstSpirit module archive, its components, resources, and dependencies.
+When the plugin generates the .fsm archive it will always create a _module.xml_ in the META-INF/ directory within the archive.
+You may provide your custom _module.xml_ resource in your project by placing it in the directory defined by the _moduleDirName_ property.
+Furthermore, the _module.xml_ is filtered by the plugin and predefined placeholders are replaced.
 The following placeholders in the _module.xml_ will be replaced at build time:

 Placeholder | Value | Description